A Universalist’s Response to “Exposing Universalism” by James B. De Young

 In a similar manner, Traditionalists fail to apply love’s logic to God’s progressive revelation throughout time.
 When confronted with the fact that God never even mentions hell to Adam and Eve, or to Cain or anyone else in the Old Testament for that matter, they respond saying that God’s revelation is progressive.
 However, while love’s logic may conceive of revelation going from good to better and from glory to glory, it could never conceive of a loving God’s revelation going from bad to worse.
 It is inconceivable that our God who is love would hide from Adam and Eve the full consequences of their sin if indeed it involved being tortured forever.
 Such cold calculated and cruel logic may have been compatible with the gods of the Greek philosophers or other pagan deities, but it is totally incompatible with the God revealed in Scripture who so loved the world that He gave Himself a ransom for all.

-In Scripture we see that not only is God love but He also inhabits eternity and therefore has always seen the end from the beginning.
-He is omniscient and therefore eternally knows all, and because He is omnipotent nothing is beyond His control.
-(Isa 14:24; 46:10-11; Eph 1:11; Acts 15:18, etc.) Knowing that God is infinite love, all knowing and all powerful, how is it conceivable that He would set in motion a plan, knowing that it culminates with most of mankind in perpetual torments which He Himself must inflict?
-And how could a loving, holy God knowingly permit and perpetuate evil in His universe resulting in an eternal dualism?
+In Scripture we see that not only is God love, but He also inhabits eternity and therefore has always seen the end from the beginning.
+He is omniscient and therefore eternally knows all, and because He is omnipotent nothing is beyond His control (Isa 14:24; 46:10-11; Eph 1:11; Acts 15:18, etc.).
+Knowing that God is infinite love, all knowing and all powerful, how is it conceivable that He would set in motion a plan, knowing that it culminates with most of mankind in perpetual torments which He Himself must inflict?
+And how could a loving, holy God knowingly permit the entrance of perpetual evil in His universe resulting in an eternal dualism?